Mrian07/Proyeksi/docs/user-guide/news/README.md

 ![add-news](add-news.png)

  A new window will open, allowing you to enter title, summary and description.
-The title and summary will be displayed in the project overview or on the main OpenProject landing page in the News section.
+The title and summary will be displayed in the project overview or on the main ProyeksiApp landing page in the News section.
 You can further edit the content of your news  by using the provided basic formatting options from the text editor.
 Also, you are able to enter Macros, e.g. Work package tables, or Work package create buttons.

 To finish and publish the entry, click on **Create**.